microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/plannertaskpropertyrule.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents specific restrictions that apply to editing a [plannerTask](../resources/plannertask.md).
-For more details, see [Configuring task rules in Planner](/graph/planner-task-rules-overview).
+For more information, see [Configuring task rules in Planner](/graph/planner-task-rules-overview).

 Inherits from [plannerPropertyRule](../resources/plannerpropertyrule.md).